 Around 1919-1920, Maria Martinez and her husband Julian Martinez discovered/invented the now-classic black-on-black pottery style.
 Despite the folklore that it was a secretive process, they quickly shared the information about making this style of pottery, and it revolutionized the economy and life of the pueblo.
 It was an exciting time for potters.
 They had an entirely new process for making pottery, new designs, new information, and a newly developing market for their folk art pottery in places such as Santa Fe and Taos, New Mexico.
 In this period of the 1920s to about 1940, the potters were unencumbered by “tradition” and looked beyond the Pueblos for inspiration.
 The result was amazing originality in the designs and shapes of their pottery.

-In the Pueblos at this time, women would typically make and polish the pottery, while the men would paint the designs on the Mapsurface.
-While Maria and Julian excelled as potters and promoters and eventually became world famous, other potters such asSusana Aguilar, Ramona Gonzales and Tonita Roybal were all vital to the rapidly changing pottery movement.
+In the Pueblos, women would typically make and polish the pottery, while the men would paint the designs.
+While Maria and Julian excelled as potters and promoters and eventually became world-famous, other potters such as Susana Aguilar, Ramona Gonzales, and Tonita Roybal were vital to the rapidly changing pottery movement.
 In the 1930’s the pottery of San Ildefonso would change further as a few men married women from other Pueblos.
-These women brought a new dimension to the work already being created.
-Rose Gonzales (San Juan), Rosalie Aguilar (Picuris) and Juanita Gonzales(Taos) were among the first potters to begin carving into the clay to create their designs instead of painting imagery on the surface.
-They added another dimension to what could be done with the clay and created a stylistic change which still reverberates through the pottery market.
+These women brought a new dimension to work already being created.
+Rose Gonzales (San Juan), Rosalie Aguilar (Picuris), and Juanita Gonzales(Taos) were among the first potters to begin carving into the clay to create their designs instead of painting imagery on the surface.
+They added another dimension to what could be done with the clay and created a stylistic change that still reverberates through the pottery market.